Deutsche Zeppelin-Reederei (DZR)

 The Deutsche Zeppelin-Reederei (the German Zeppelin Transport Company, or DZR) was established on March 22, 1935, to operate German passenger airships.

-Prior to the establishment of the DZR, zeppelins were built and operated by the Luftshiffbau Zeppelin (the Zeppelin Airship Construction Company, or LZ), founded by Count Ferdinand von Zeppelin in 1908 and dominated by Hugo Eckener.
-With the establishment of the DZR, airship activities were divided between the LZ, which would build the airships, and the DZR, which would operate them.
+Prior to the establishment of the DZR, passenger zeppelins were built by the Luftshiffbau Zeppelin (the Zeppelin Airship Construction Company, known as the “LZ”) and operated by DELAG (Deutsche Luftschiffahrts-Aktiengesellschaft, or German Airship Transportation Corporation Ltd), which was established in 1909 as an offshoot of the LZ and dominated by Hugo Eckener.
+With the establishment of the DZR, airship activities were divided between the LZ, which would continue to build the airships, and the DZR, which would operate them.

 The DZR was created at the instigation of Air Minister Hermann Göring as a way to increase Nazi control over zeppelin operations, and can be see as part of the larger policy of Gleichschaltung, or coordination, which affected all aspects of German life in the years following Hitler’s assumption of power.